dliskku/dliskku.github.io/content/authors/admin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Professor
+  - Principal Investigator
 ---
 ### Bio
-Dr. YunSeok Choi is an Assistant Professor in the Department of Computer Science Education at Sungkyunkwan University, Seoul.
+Dr. YunSeok Choi is an Assistant Professor in the [Department of Computer Science Education](https://comedu.skku.edu/comedu/index.do) at [Sungkyunkwan University](https://www.skku.edu/skku/index.do), Seoul.
 Before joining Sungkyunkwan University in the Fall of 2024, he was an Assistant Professor in the Division of Language & AI at Hankuk University of Foreign Studies, Seoul.
 He received his Ph.D. degree from Sungkyunkwan University [(Advisor: Prof. Jee-Hyong Lee)](http://iislab.skku.edu/iish/) in 2024 and also did his B.S. degree from Sungkyunkwan University in 2016.

 ### Teaching